AsmodeanXX/harmonic-emanation-codex/Dedication.md

 Christopher, Beatrix, Bernadette, Obadiah, and Hazel

 This work, the Harmonic Emanation Codex, began as something small and personal.
-It started as a way to leave you a piece of how I see the world a way to show you the shape of my thoughts, the questions that carried me, and the wonder I felt while living this life.
+It started as a way to leave you a piece of how I see the world. a way to show you the shape of my thoughts, the questions that carried me, and the wonder I felt while living this life.